susamerz/CDWAssignment/overview.rst

 Pre-processing
 --------------

-Since we are aiming for an analysis pipeline that can be implemented in a single day (and without the help of fancy toolboxes), we will only do very basic pre-processing of the data.
+Since we are aiming for an analysis pipeline that can be implemented in a few days (and without the help of fancy toolboxes), we will only do very basic pre-processing of the data.
 We will remove the linear trend over time and Z-score the data (=remove mean, make standard deviation be 1).

 .. image:: images/preprocessing.png